 You are going to love Pérouges and its authentic historic atmosphere.
 Its well-preserved architecture, winding cobblestone streets, and pretty squares will transport you back in time.

 You can combine sightseeing with one of the many hiking routes in the stunning countryside around Pérouges.
 These day hiking routes from Pérouges range from 40 minutes to 2.5 hours.

 Day 3 | Lyon – Chambéry

-Day 3 of this Lyon–Annecy road trip takes you south to the city of Chambéry, with a stop at beautiful Lac d’Aiguebelette.
+Day 3 of this Lyon to Annecy road trip takes you south to the city of Chambéry, with a stop at beautiful Lac d’Aiguebelette.

 Morning in Lac d’Aiguebelette

 Depending on the season, you can take a bath in the lake, have a picnic by the lake, explore the lake and its tiny islands in a kayak, or ride the cycle path along the lake.
-There are also many hiking paths around Lake of Aiguebelette that are accessible all year round, and they are great to learn about local history while enjoying fabulous views.
+There are also many hiking paths around Lake of Aiguebelette that are accessible all year round, and they are great for learning about local history while enjoying fabulous views.

 For more suggestions on what to do in Aiguebelette-le-Lac, visit the tourist office of Lac d’Aiguabelette, at the Maison du Lac (570 route du Lac d’Aiguebelette, Nances), situated at the northern tip of the lake.

 From Aiguebelette-le-Lac, drive to Chambéry, where you will spend the night.
 For a unique stay, we recommend Château de Candie, just out of Chambéry.
 Château de Candie is a historic 14th-century château set in a large park overlooking Chambéry.
 Enjoy the château’s grounds and a stunning panorama of the Chartreuse mountain range.